n8n-io/n8n-docs/docs/environments/version-control/setup.md

 1. Create a new repository for use with n8n.
 1. Create the branches you need.
 For example, if you plan to have different environments for test and production, set up a branch for each.

-	!!! warning "Create branches before connecting n8n" You must create the branches you need before connecting to n8n. n8n doesn't detect any branches created after connection.
-[TODO: check this is still the case before publishing]
+To help decide what branches you need for your use case, refer to [Understand environments | Environment patterns](/environments/version-control/understand#environment-patterns).

 ## Step 2: Configure Git in n8n